Fluidkeys/pgp-for-teams-marketing/hugo/content/docs/extend-your-key-from-gpg.md

 Once complete, your key will have a new expiry date set to at the end of next month.
 Fluidkeys will also have updated your cipher, hash and compression preferences to best practice recommendations.

-<h2 class="numbered" id="push-to-keyservers">Push it to the keyservers</h2>
+<h2 class="numbered" id="upload-to-keyservers">Upload your public key to the keyservers</h2>

-Remember to push your updated key to the keyservers:
+Remember to upload your updated key to the keyservers:

 <pre class="terminal">
 <span class="command">gpg --keyserver hkp://pool.sks-keyservers.net --send-keys 'A999 B749 8D1A 8DC4 73E5 3C92 309F 635D AD1B 5517'